 We will support strong local leadership and the robust use of data across cancer pathways to support improvement and innovation from the ground up.

-- We have launched an integrated Cancer Dashboard.
+- Launched an integrated Cancer Dashboard.
 By the end of the year, we will have added increased functionality to the Dashboard, including the ability to cut the data by Cancer Alliance area.

-- From September 2016, we will begin to roll out a national system of Cancer Alliances.
+- Rolled out a national system of Cancer Alliances.

-- Over the coming year, we will support the national Cancer Vanguard to prepare to pilot delegated financial responsibilities for providing whole-pathway services for cancer patients from April 2017.
+- Supported the national Cancer Vanguard to prepare to pilot delegated financial responsibilities for providing whole-pathway services for cancer patients from April 2017.
 The Cancer Vanguard web page has more details.

-- By autumn 2016, the National Cancer Registration and Analytical Service will outline its framework and work programme for supporting the NHS and other partners to achieve the ambitions set out by the Cancer Taskforce through a central focus on world-class data, intelligence, and analysis.
+- Supported the National Cancer Registration and Analytical Service to outline its framework and work programme for supporting the NHS and other partners to achieve the ambitions set out by the Cancer Taskforce through a central focus on world-class data, intelligence, and analysis.
 Public Health England (PHE) will complete its project on health economics in colorectal cancer care and will share learning with commissioners.

 For more details, please see Achieving World Class Cancer Outcomes: Taking the strategy forward.